elenasacristan/treebooks/README.md

 ### Checkout

+#####chaeckout.html

 In the checkout page the user will see the details of the books that he/she is going to rent and the total to pay.

-Then they will need to fill out the payment form in order to rent the book.
+Then they will need to fill out the payment form in order to rent the book(s).

-Once the payment has gone through a success message will be display and then the user can go to the specified store where the book belongs and collect it.
+Once the payment has gone through a success message will be displayed and then the user can go to the specified store where the book belongs and collect it.

 If there is any error with the payment the user will see an error message.

-### Other features available from all pages
+If the payment has been succesful the following will happen:
+    - The book(s) will be added to the list of read books and to the list of current_books
+    - The book will become NOT available
+    - The moeny paifd for the book (not including the deposit) will be added to the total moeny raised for the charity
+    - The number of books rented will be added to the number of books rented since the charity started.
+    - If the user was in a waiting list for the books that is renting the his/her name will be removed from the waiting list.

+### Waiting_list app

+##### waiting_list.html

+Only authenticated users will be able to see or join waiting lists for books.

+This page will display the list of users waiting for a book in order.
+Number 1 will be the next user to read the book, number 2 the second and so on.

+If waiting list is empty the header will say: "You could be next!" and then there will be a alert message saying "There is no one waiting!"

+At the bootom of the waiting list there will be two buttons.
+The "Keep looking" button will re-direct the user to the all_books.html page and the "Go to Book" will re-direct the user to the detail.html page for that book.

+### Reviews app

+##### review_form.html

+Once the user has rent a book he/she can leave a review.
+The users can see the books that they have read on their profile page and in the "See the books you read" section they can see all the books they have read and for each one they will have the option to leave a review.
+Once they have review the book then they will see the message 'Already reviewed' under the book title.

+The review_form.html page will display a form where the user can enter the title of the review, the comment and the score from 0 to 5.

+Then the review will be added to the detail.html page for that book.
+Each review will display the individual start rating and then all then all the reviews will be taken into account in order to calculte the mean score for that book (and that average start rating and score will be displayed on the top left side of the details page)

+### Favourites app

+The user can add/remove the book that he/she wants to the list of favourites by clicking the heart icon on the pages all_books and detail.

+Then the user can see all the favourites books if he clicks on "See your favourites" on the user profile page.

-### search
+### Search app

 This app will allow the user to search for a book based on the title name or author name.